Shoodler/Basic-Codes/README.md

-# QI
+# Basic Codes
-quadratic inequalities
-A code to calculate quadratic inequalities. part of the CalX series.
+A set of all the basic calculation codes soon to be compiled into CalX